9. Server Protocol¶

 The server interface is not intended for human consumption, but is useful for writing tools on top of Futhark programs, without having to use the C API.
 Futhark’s built-in benchmarking and testing tools use server executables.

-A server executable is started like any other executable, and supports most of the same command line options.
+A server executable is started like any other executable, and supports most of the same command line options (Executable Options).

 Each command is sent as a single line on standard input.
 A command